The top four reasons guys hate counselling are:

 Males grow up in a social environment where emotional displays are taboo, and Boys who violate this rule are often ridiculed, harassed, and have their manhood questioned.
 As mentioned previously men’s biological wiring makes describing emotions difficult.

 This brain difference is reinforced and entrenched by social rules that give them even less opportunity to practice talking about their feelings.
-Going to counseling forces them to talk about feelings and that can be threatening to their identity as a man.
+Going to counselling forces them to talk about feelings and that can be threatening to their identity as a man.

 a training ground for emotional restriction